 The Graduate School requires electronic submission of the dissertation.
-Electronic submission can be made at https://www.buffalo.edu/grad/succeed/graduate/electronic-submission.html Guidelines for submission and relevant deadlines can be found on the website.
+Guidelines can be made at Guidelines for submission and relevant deadlines can be found on the website.

 The Department requires one bound copy of the dissertation.
 At least two weeks should be allowed for binding the final copy.
 Copies should be bound in boards covered with black imitation leather, with the title and author's name embossed, not printed, on the front in gold and the author's last name, degree and year of conferral of the degree on the spine (also in gold).
 Students should inquire whether or not their major professor and each committee member desires a bound copy prior to ordering one.
 Some faculty members may not wish to receive a bound copy.
 Ordering of bound copies for committee members is the responsibility of the student.